Open Enrollment Extensions

 - Each year simply signing up for the Marketplace triggers a special enrollment period.
 If your signed-up during open enrollment you’ll get a short period of time to enroll after the Marketplace officially closes.

-- There is an extra ObamaCare sign-up period from March 15 – April 30.
-For 2015 only.
+- There is an extra ObamaCare sign-up period for 2015 only from March 15 – April 30.

 There may be an extra ObamaCare sign-up period during tax season due to the fact it will be the first time many will realize there is a requirement to have health insurance.